jmorey4158/PolyNomial/README.md

 And friendly code also means that you use a naming convention.
 It really make code much more readable.

 ###Fast
 OK, now, after we have endured all of the niceness above, it’s time to do what we all want to do – make our code faster.
+Find ways to be more efficient.
+Simplify the code.
+Can we run a set of tasks using .AsParallel?
+How can we cut out steps?

+###Futuristic
+This is where we refactor our code when new features come out (if we have the time).
+For example, in Polynomial, I changed all my exceptions to use String Interpolation (new in C# 6.0).

+Another important step is to make sure that we haven’t coded ourselves into a corner and that the code is open to future features.